Smol Slime

 6-side

-Updating firmware
+Updating Firmware

-- Open nRF Connect's Serial Terminal.
+- Open the Serial Terminal in nRF Connect's Serial Terminal.

 - Select your Receiver from the Device list.